Leroy Fer: Return to Feyenoord

 At the start of the 2020–21 season, Fer started in the first five league matches of the season, playing in the defensive midfield position.
 However, during a 1–1 draw match agaimst Sparta Rotterdam on 18 October 2020, he suffered a hamstring injury and was substituted in the 68th minute.
 After the match, Fer was sidelined between four and six weeks with the injury.
 Although he was expected to return in 2021, Fer eventually made his return to the first team from injury, coming on as a 76th-minute substitute, in a 3–0 win against VVV-Venlo on 13 December 2020.
 Since returning from injury, he continued to regain his first team place, playing in the defensive midfield position.
 This lasted until Fer suffered a calf injury that saw him miss one match.
 He made his return to the first team, starting a match and played 78 minutes before being substituted, in a 2–0 win against Fortuna Sittard on 4 April 2021.
-Following the absent of Steven Berghuis, Fer captained two times between 2 May 2021 and 9 May 2021 against ADO Den Haag and Ajax (during which, he missed a penalty).
+Following the absence of Steven Berghuis, Fer captained two times between 2 May 2021 and 9 May 2021 against ADO Den Haag and Ajax (during which, he missed a penalty).
 Fer helped Feyenoord qualify for the UEFA Europa Conference League next season after beating Sparta Rotterdam and FC Utrecht.
 At the end of the 2020–21 season, he went on to make twenty–nine appearances in all competitions.